 We will continue to minimize the wasted energy used in unoccupied rooms and provide guests with information to reduce their heating consumption in their rooms during their stays.
 In addition, we will soon be installing new thermostats that will provide guests with greater control of their heating and cooling in their rooms.
-After the successful test program instituted at the Franklin Suite Hotel and Merit Hotel & Suites, the Verdant program which monitors activity in the rooms through infrared to determine the temperature was installed will be installed in all of the rooms at the Franklin and Merit.
-We are now making progress on installing them at the Clearwater Suite Hotel and later in the others.
+After the successful test program instituted at the Franklin Suite Hotel and Merit Hotel & Suites, the Verdant program which monitors activity in the rooms through infrared to determine the temperature.
+Verdant has been successfully installed at the Clearwater Suite Hotel and Radisson Hotel & Suites.
+We are currently making progress installing these at the Vantage Inn & Suites.

 We are continuing to upgrade the light bulbs in guest rooms and common areas to LED light bulbs.
 These light bulbs contain no mercury, cost less energy to run, and last longer than their incandescent and fluorescent counterparts.